How to hang wallpaper and where to start

 Once you’ve pasted the wall, position your wallpaper to check alignment.
 If it all looks straight, apply your first strip to the top and start to smooth it out from the centre to the edges using a clean cloth.

-(Tip: No need to panic if you’re not happy with the positioning.
-Lick wallpaper is designed for easy removal so you can reposition and replace to your heart’s desire.)
+Top tip: no need to panic if you’re not happy with the positioning.
+Lick wallpaper is designed for easy removal so you can reposition and replace to your heart’s desire.

 And, you’re done!
 Step back and admire your masterpiece.
 You did that.